nkshirsagar/thinpool_shrink/README.md

 ---------------------

-Update: This work has been credited upstream as a POC and will be rewritten in rust - https://github.com/jthornber/thin-provisioning-tools/commit/b67b587a109ccdab49f9d5ca1ed90a5a8fcc9467
+This work has been used as a reference for a rust based implementation of thin_shrink https://github.com/jthornber/thin-provisioning-tools/blob/main/src/bin/thin_shrink.rs